3ka1tz/libft/README.md

 #include "libft.h"
 ```

-When compiling your project, add the library to the command line:
+When compiling your project, link the library by including it in your compilation command:
 ```bash
 cc -Wall -Wextra -Werror main.c libft.a -o program_name
 ```